munificent/game-programming-patterns/book/subclass-sandbox.markdown

     makes them good candidates for being rolled up into provided operations in the more visible base class.

- *  If the implementation of a provided operation just forwards a call to some outside system, then it isn't adding much value.
-In that case, it may be simpler to just call the outside method directly.
+ *  If the implementation of a provided operation only forwards a call to some outside system, then it isn't adding much value.
+In that case, it may be simpler to call the outside method directly.

-    However, even simple forwarding can still be useful: those methods often access state that the base class doesn't want to directly expose to subclasses.
+    However, even simple forwarding can still be useful -- those methods often access state that the base class doesn't want to directly expose to subclasses.
 For example, let's say `Superpower` provided this: